 Port of San Francisco

-Consistent with the Port Commission’s commitment to investing in renewal of Port resources and guided by the priorities laid forth in the Waterfront Land Use Plan, the Port invests at least 20 percent of its annual budget into facility renewals.
-This work maintains existing resources and, when possible, makes un-leased properties fit for leasing, thus increasing the Port's revenue-generating capacity.
-Repairing the Port's pier structures is necessary to ensure: 1) the continued safe operation of pier superstructures and buildings; 2) the preservation of lease revenues; and 3) the extension of the economic life of the Port's pier and marginal wharf assets.
+Consistent with the Port Commission’s commitment to investing in renewal of Port resources, the Port allocates at least 25% of its annual budget to its capital program.
+This work maintains existing resources and, when possible, makes vacant properties fit for leasing to increase the Port's revenue-generating capacity.
+A substantial portion of the Port’s facility renewal budget supports pier structure repairs to ensure the continued safe operation of pier superstructures and buildings, the preservation of lease revenues, and the extension of the economic life of the Port's pier and marginal wharf assets.

-Maintenance dredging ensures the proper depth of berths at the Port’s piers so that they remain suitable for water traffic.
-Dredging makes up 21 percent of the Port's average annual capital renewal investment in the most recent Capital Budget.
+The Port’s renewal program includes maintenance dredging, which ensures the proper depth of berths at the Port’s piers so that they remain suitable for water traffic.
 Maintenance dredging is necessary for the continued operation of Port maritime facilities by keeping the Port's berths and channels at navigable depths, including sites where the Port has contractual obligations with shipping lines and operators.
+Dredging makes up 13% of the Port's average annual capital renewal investment in the most recent two-year Capital Budget.

-The Port’s Engineering Division regularly conducts inspections of all Port facilities and categorizes the condition of more than 350 structures, including piers, wharves, and buildings.
-The 2016 engineering report lists 34 facilities as yellow-tagged, which Port staff recommend be repaired in the near future to avoid being shut down and 20 facilities as red-tagged (restricted access, unsafe, poor structural condition).
-Consistent with the Port’s capital budget investment criteria, revenue-generating yellow-tagged facilities will receive priority in future capital planning and allocation decisions.
-While some of the red-tagged facilities may never be repaired, others may still be brought back into productive use with sufficient capital investment.
+The Engineering Division regularly conducts inspections of all Port facilities and categorizes the condition of more than 350 structures, including piers, wharves, and buildings.
+Since the prior Capital Plan, the Port, its tenants, and development partners completed repairs or initiated construction at 23 facilities that will result in structural rating upgrades and allow for expanded use.
+During the same period, structural inspections found 11 facilities where conditions worsened significantly, often resulting in new load restrictions and rating downgrades.
+Overall, the most recent biennial engineering report lists 21 facilities as red-tagged (facilities with restricted access, unsafe, poor structural condition) and 36 facilities as yellow-tagged (facilities that must be repaired soon to avoid becoming red-tagged and having their use restricted).
+Consistent with the Port’s capital investment criteria, revenue-generating yellow-tagged facilities will receive priority in future capital planning and allocation decisions.
+While some of the red-tagged facilities may never be repaired, others may still be brought back into productive use with sufficient investment.